maresf24524/network-traffic-analysis/port-scanning/README.md

 ## Notes and Additional Screenshots

-This lab was repeated to capture clearer traffic patterns and improve analysis
+This lab was repeated to capture clearer traffic patterns and improve analysis in VBox Ubuntu-lab.

-The screenshots were taken later to better demonstrate th traffic patterns and analysis.
+The screenshots were taken later to better demonstrate the traffic patterns and analysis.